A lease takeover is when you assume a car lease of someone else and take responsibility for the rest of the lease.

 Hidden Car Lease Fees

 Check the contract for fees, as there can be a ‘Turn-In’ fees, Car ‘Lease Transfer’ Fees.
-In few examples, lease companies can charge you for outstanding violations like unpaid tolls or tickets.
-Although you likely have a good idea of the history of the car than with a random resale, it’s suggested that you get car history for evidence of accidents.
+In a few examples, lease companies can charge you for outstanding violations like unpaid tolls or tickets.
+Although you likely have a good idea of the history of the car then with a random resale, it’s suggested that you get car history for evidence of accidents.
 A mechanical inspection is a better idea, as with a private resale.

 If you intend to keep the car at the lease’s end, remember to count on potential repairs in the future, which will be at your cost if you keep the car.